gsarig/slashadmin/readme.txt

 * First release!

 == Upgrade Notice ==

+= 3.4 =
+This is a relatively big update, with the most important addition being the option to assign a specific admin user as "Techie".
+Doing so, will hide some functionalities from every other admin except from the Techie.
+Those functionalities include Site Health and ACF settings.
+Also, deprecated "Add favicon" option has been removed, and the same happened to the option to Unload Open Sans, as WordPress ditched it a few versions ago.
+Check the changelog for the full list of additions and changes.

 = 2.6 =
 This is a major update with lots of new options.
 A whole new section named "White label" has been added, allowing you to customize the WordPress Dashboard, add your own Welcome message and dashboard widget, change the WordPress logo and Admin texts and more (see the changelog for details).